 What is CGIRB’s policy for reporting IND Safety reports?

 The majority of IND Safety Reports, Suspected Unexpected Serious Adverse Reaction (SUSAR) Reports, Council for International Organizations of Medical Sciences (CIOMS) Reports, and MedWatch Reports (“Reports”) are unlikely to meet reporting requirements under CGIRB reporting guidelines.
 Reports that must be reported are those reports that indicate a new or increased risk of harm to subjects or others.
 Generally, to be reportable, such an event should be previously unknown to the IRB and requires an action taken to minimize the risk to other subjects, such as a change to the protocol or additional disclosure of risk information in the consent document.

 If there is an agreement that the sponsor report unanticipated problems directly to CGIRB on the behalf of the PI, that is the only report that needs to be submitted to CGIRB.
 If there is no such agreement in place, the PI is required to submit reports to CGIRB, if they are determined to be reportable unanticipated problems.

-Submit the report with the completed CGIRB IND Submission Form within 10 business days of your receipt.
+Submit the report with the completed CGIRB Promptly Reportable Information Form within 5 business days of your receipt.